-Just because someone clicks through to your online donation page doesn’t mean you’ve secured their donation yet.
 Use your donation page to remind prospective donors why you’re fundraising and what your goal is.
 Include a brief description of your fundraising purpose at the top of the page and a compelling image that highlights your mission.

 For example, the ASPCA’s donation form includes a succinct description of the ASPCA’s mission to end animal abuse and neglect.
 It describes how donors’ gifts can help support that mission and make a difference for animals in need.
 Plus, it includes a carousel of suggested donation amounts with photos of different animals that the organization has helped.

 This powerful combination of text and images sparks compassion and empathy in donors, encouraging them to follow through with their intention to give.

 Connect specific donation amounts to different impacts that donors can make.
 This helps donors visualize how their donations actually make a difference.
 Plus, donors may feel encouraged to give more when they see the additional benefits they can bring to your organization’s work with a higher donation amount.

 Take a look at a real-world example of this on the Nashville Food Project’s online donation form.
 The form lists four suggested donation amounts and how the organization uses those gifts:

 These examples are powerful because they’re specific and descriptive.
 The donation page tells donors exactly how their support will fuel the organization’s mission and also provides an opportunity to review community impact reports to learn more about how donations are used.

 4. Brand your donation page to your nonprofit.